 Failure is generally unacceptable to you.

 You constantly worry that you are not good enough in some or many ways.

-You are constantly cruel, mean, and/or picky towards other people and this is largely because you feel really bad about yourself, and you are taking it out on them or trying to make yourself feel better by pointing out people’s flaws.
+You are constantly cruel, mean, and/or picky towards other people.
+This is largely because you feel badly about yourself, and you are taking it out on them or trying to make yourself feel better by pointing out people’s flaws.

 When we have been caught up in patterns of self-hate for a while, it can be hard to let go of them.

 Therefore, the first step in recovering from self-hate is to recognize our patterns for what they are and to realize that we do not really understand how to love ourselves.